FLV vs H.264 vs WebM: A brief description about each format

 support, other, video, technology, flv, video, h264, webm

-Is a video format older than the H.264/MPEG4; it was used (and is still used) to distribute videos over the Internet through the Flash player, for this reason, it quickly became popular and turned into the standard for video distribution over the Internet.
+Is a video format older than the H.264/MPEG4; it was used to distribute videos over the Internet through the Flash player, for this reason, it quickly became popular and turned into the standard for video distribution over the Internet.
 However, it is a format that in its beginning was based in a proprietary variation of the "old" H.263 (Sorenson Spark).
 Flash Player 8 made it possible to use a new kind of FLV, this time based on the On2 TrueMotion VP6 technology, that allowed to achieve higher quality videos at the expense of requiring more CPU power.

 Is the compression technology behind the MPEG4 format, this new format produces higher quality videos and smaller sized files respect to other compression technologies.
 It is the compression format most used today and it is the standard for distributing high definition (HD) content.
 But the quality has a price: in order to encode and decode H.264 videos it is required more CPU power, this means that old PCs can have troubles playing back (smoothly) video files encoded in this format.